Some of this might sound obvious, but I assure you it’s worth reading-

 – Hills with Steep Gradients:

 a) Downhill: Speeding isn’t itself the problem, but damaged road surface, debris and/or the appearance of a large creature like a deer, fox or badger wooded hills can conceal while speeding (“Animals” section has video) can cause you to crash.
-Steep downhills should be cycled on your pegs to reduce the possibility of a headover.
+Until you’re able to moderate your speed to avoid animals & debris, don’t cycle down steep hills

-Try to plan routes that have cycle lanes wherever possible.
+Plan routes that have cycle lanes wherever possible.
 Anything that partitions you from fast moving, deadly traffic is a good thing.
 Google Maps now even list routes for cyclists and this should route you via cycle lanes wherever possible.
-Indeed, take care using any mapping app that it’s not catering to motorists as the suggested route might be very unsuitable.
-My own experience reveals that Google Maps “Bicycle” option needs work.
+My own experience of Google Maps is that the “Bicycle” option needs work.
 I used it to plan a route cycling my Penny-Farthing and it took me down a muddy farm track with foot-deep ruts and huge puddles.
+Oh, and it takes no account of crime-prone locations.

 Also, the same route which is safe on a dry, sunny day might be very dangerous in wet, icy or foggy conditions; let’s consider weather next…